On Equivalence Between Decentralized Policy-Profile Mixtures and Behavioral Coordination Policies in Multi-Agent Systems: Coordination Policies and their Mixtures

 When the number of observations is finite, the set of prescriptions available to the coordinator at any time is also finite.
-Then, the coordinated system (a cooperative multi-agent system) is a single agent system, and the following proposition follows immediately from Lemma~\ref{lem:macpomdp:innerproduct_rep}. \begin{prop} \leavevmode Let $x$ be a coordination policy or a mixture of such policies.
-Under Assumptions~\ref{assmp:macpomdp:boundedcosts}(a,c), for all $(T, \alpha)$, the following hold:
+Then, the coordinated system (a cooperative multi-agent system) can be viewed as a single agent system with finite action spaces, and the following proposition easily follows.